cydergoth/yun_monitor/README.md

 -------
 ![Sample Image](https://github.com/cydergoth/yun_monitor/blob/master/example/Reptile%20House_files/memory.png)

-Parition Arduino Yún SD
+Parition Arduino YÃºn SD
 -----------------------

-The Arduino Yún usually is paired with an SD card to expand the on-board storage space.
+The Arduino YÃºn usually is paired with an SD card to expand the on-board storage space.
 This card is best setup with the partioning sketch from http://arduino.cc/en/Tutorial/ExpandingYunDiskSpace

 Note that the Arduino should be connected to the host computer running the IDE via USB, and also configured to connect to the Internet via Wifi or Ethernet cable.
 After that just follow the instructions in the above tutorial to partition your SD card.

 Install required software
 -------------------------

-Log into your Yún via SSH and run the following commands:
+Log into your YÃºn via SSH and run the following commands:

     root@Arduino:~# opkg update
     root@Arduino:~# opkg install collectd collectd-mod-df collectd-mod-exec collectd-mod-memory collectd-mod-rrdtool rrdcgi1 rrdtool1